What is Overall Equipment Effectiveness (OEE)?

 Once you have established a baseline of what your OEE is and how it measures up to industry standards, it’s necessary to take a look at where losses are coming from – and the biggest losses fall into six main categories.
 Let’s take a closer look at these:

-- Breakdown Losses: These occur when operations stop or machines go idle due to failures and malfunctions, such as structural damage to the equipment or the facility.
+- Breakdown Losses: These occur when operations stop or machines go idle due to failures and malfunctions, such as equipment failures, jams, or unplanned maintenance.

-– Use Single-Minute Exchange of Die (SMED) to minimize planned stoppages. - Idling and Minor Stoppages: They result from minor issues that cause brief pauses, such as recalibrating a machine during routine maintenance.
+- Idling and Minor Stoppages: They result from minor issues that cause brief pauses, such as recalibrating a machine during routine maintenance or adjusting misaligned product.

 - Startup Losses: Typically these occur during a machine’s “warm up” period or when equipment is going through a “learning” stage, until it consistently produces quality parts.

-By addressing these Six Big Losses, organizations can significantly improve their OEE, leading to more efficient and reliable manufacturing operations.
+By addressing these Six Big Losses, organizations can significantly improve their OEE and other maintenance KPIs like MTBF, MTTF, and MTTR, leading to more efficient and reliable manufacturing operations.

 Challenges with improving your OEE